 - 1. Understand the role of communications within both a Christian and secular context. - 2.
 Demonstrate the ability to effectively employ communication skills within a business organization or ministry setting. - 3.
-Demonstrate the ability to competently plan, organize, and direct communications endeavors. - Integrate a biblical worldview into the practice of communications.
+Demonstrate the ability to competently plan, organize, or direct communications endeavors in an organizational or ministry setting. - 4.
+Integrate a biblical worldview into the practice of communications.